About Verdant Way

 The site features educational writing, field-based research, and small-batch herbal goods.
 It serves as a platform for sharing a perspective on herbalism that is observational, informed, and connected—bridging herbal practice and naturalist study.

-Dana Arroway holds a Master’s degree in Acupuncture and Oriental Medicine (MAOM) and is a certified Texas Master Naturalist (txmn.org) through the Longleaf Ridge Chapter (txmn.org/llr).
+Dana Arroway holds a Master’s degree in Acupuncture and Oriental Medicine (MAOM) and was certified as a Texas Master Naturalist (txmn.org) through the Longleaf Ridge Chapter (txmn.org/llr) in 2019.
 Dana has over 20 years of experience with herbal medicine, practiced acupuncture for 10 years and has extensive hands-on experience in culinary and medicinal formulation—particularly with a focus on plant-based approaches.
 Learn more about Dana at danaarroway.com.

 What to Expect

-• Blog and Articles — Observations, research, and commentary on herbs, ecosystems, and land-based practice.
+- Blog and Articles — Observations, research, and commentary on herbs and ecosystems.

-• Offerings — Small-scale herbal preparations and fermentation projects made with attention to season, place, and process.
+- Offerings — Small-scale seasonal herbal preparations and fermentation projects made with attention and care.

-• Workshops and Education — Coming soon, focused on sensory connection, practical herbalism, and plant-based inquiry.
+- Workshops and Education — Coming soon, focused on connection with nature and practical sensory-based herbalism.

-Subscribe to Verdant Way to receive thoughtful writing on herbs, seasonal rhythms, and land-based living—delivered directly to your inbox.
+Subscribe to Verdant Way to receive thoughtful writing on herbs and seasonal rhythms—delivered directly to your inbox.

 This project is rooted in attention, reciprocity, and sustainability.
 If you find value in what’s shared here, consider becoming a paid subscriber to help keep it growing.